short4/UCIHomework-LCanfield/leaflet-challenge/README.md

 The USGS is interested in building a new set of tools that will allow them visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 Their hope is that being able to visualize their data will allow them to better educate the public and other government organizations (and hopefully secure more funding..) on issues facing our planet.

-### Before You Begin

-1. Create a new folder for this project called `leaflet-challenge`. **Do not add this homework to an existing folder**.

-2. Inside your local git repository, create a directory for the Leaflet challenge.
-Use the folder names to correspond to the challenges: **Leaflet-Step-1** and **Leaflet-Step-2**.

-3. This homeworks utilizes both **html** and **Javascript** so be sure to add all the necessary files.
-These will be the main files to run for analysis.

-4. Push the above changes to GitHub or GitLab.

 ## Your Task

 ### Level 1: Basic Visualization